-In a judgment handed down on 23 May 2013 in Cruz City 1 Mauritius Holdings v (1) Unitech Limited; (2) Burley Holdings Limited; and (3) Arsanovia Limited, the English High Court reaffirmed its jurisdiction under section 37(1) of the Supreme Court Act 1981 (the 1981 Act) to make an order to compel the Defendants to provide disclosure of all their assets worldwide.
+In a judgment handed down on 23 May 2013 in Cruz City 1 Mauritius Holdings v (1) Unitech Limited; (2) Burley Holdings Limited; and (3) Arsanovia Limited, the English High Court reaffirmed its jurisdiction under section 37(1) of the Senior Courts Act 1981 (the 1981 Act) to make an order to compel the Defendants to provide disclosure of all their assets worldwide.
 In doing so, the English court has once again demonstrated its commitment to the policy that arbitration awards should be enforced.

 The application under s37(1) of the Senior Courts Act 1981 in the case of Cruz City 1 Mauritius Holdings v (1) Unitech Limited; (2) Burley Holdings Limited; and (3) Arsanovia Limited was brought by the Claimant against three Defendants who had failed to satisfy two awards made against them in an LCIA arbitration seated in London.
 In January 2013 an order was made under s66(1) of the Arbitration Act 1996 permitting the Claimant to enforce the awards in question in the same manner as judgments or orders of the court.
 The Claimant then applied for an order to compel the Defendants to disclose their assets worldwide.